 - Smile lines that start at the outside edge of the nose and go down to the mouth.
 They form significant creases in the face when a person is smiling.
 The medical term for these lines is nasolabial folds.

-- Smoker’s lines that are defined vertical creases around the lips.
-These wrinkles are commonly found on smokers’ faces as the action of puckering up the mouth to inhale a cigarette makes the lines more significant.
+- Smoker’s lines are defined as vertical creases around the lips.
+These wrinkles are commonly found in smokers’ faces as the action of puckering up the mouth to inhale a cigarette makes the lines more significant.

 Smile lines and marionette lines that form deep creases even when the face is at rest cannot be diminished by Botox® injections.
 Injecting the muscles responsible for these lines can lead to serious complications and not make any difference on the wrinkles either.